-Presidential Policy Directive-8 (PPD-8): This directive replaces HSPD-8 (National Preparedness), issued December 17, 2003, and HSPD-8 Annex I (National Planning), issued December 4, 2007, which are hereby rescinded, except for paragraph 44 of HSPD-8 Annex I. Individual plans developed under HSPD-8 and Annex I remain in effect until rescinded or otherwise replaced.
+Presidential Policy Directive 8 (PPD-8): This directive replaces HSPD-8 (National Preparedness), issued December 17, 2003, and HSPD-8 Annex I (National Planning), issued December 4, 2007, which are hereby rescinded, except for paragraph 44 of HSPD-8 Annex I. Individual plans developed under HSPD-8 and Annex I remain in effect until rescinded or otherwise replaced.
 This directive was signed on March 30, 2011.

-Principal organization: the nuclear utility (licensee) and any Federal, state, local, and tribal government agency, department, or executive office having a major or lead role in emergency planning and preparedness.
+Principal organization: the nuclear utility (licensee) and any federal or SLTT government agency, department, or executive office having a major or lead role in emergency planning and preparedness.